wvanderp/notes/projects/osrs-db/osrs-db.md

 The source of the data should be multifaceted, and include:

-- the game's cache
+- The game's cache
-- runelite client
+- Runelite client
-- the osrs wiki
+- The osrs wiki
-- personal experience
+- Personal experience

 A specific example of static data is the navigation mesh for the game.